apache/submarine/website/docs/devDocs/HowToRelease.md

 ### 6.1 Update release candidate version (like 0.8.0-RC0) to release version (like 0.8.0) in files from the release branch

+In the meantime, we also need to change the version from 0.x.x.dev to 0.x.x in `submarine-sdk/pysubmarine/setup.py`.

 ### 6.2 Release the jira version

 Access [submarine project version page](https://issues.apache.org/jira/projects/SUBMARINE?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page&status=unreleased).
 Click the version to be released, and then click the "Release" button.
 It will request the release date.
 We can fill it with the end-of-vote date.